0333 900 0101

 Common reasons why that happens include:

-Damaged LEDs.
+• Damaged LEDs.
 Check the camera for damage.
-LEDs age, too, so an aging camera may simply no longer be able to provide sufficient light.
+LEDs age too, so an ageing camera may simply no longer be able to provide sufficient light.

 If your CCTV camera does work, but the images are deteriorated at night, there are a few things you can do.

-If you get white spots on your image, make sure that the camera’s visor adequately covers the lens and that the camera is not close to, and pointing at, a glass window.
-Otherwise, the image may be deteriorated by the light coming from a camera’s own IR LEDs, or from another nearby camera’s LEDs.
+• If you get white spots on your image, make sure that the camera’s visor adequately covers the lens and that the camera is not close to, and pointing at a glass window.
+Otherwise, the image may be deteriorated by the light coming from a camera’s infrared LEDs, or from another nearby camera’s LEDs.

 If you can access the video stream locally, but you can’t see the CCTV stream on your mobile app, the good news is that there’s usually nothing wrong with the camera or its equipment.
 Barring uncanny problems like defective network ports in a switch, it’s usually simply a configuration problem.

-Mobile access to CCTV camera streams is a fairly new technology, though, and there are no widely-accepted standards in the industry.
+Mobile access to CCTV camera streams is a fairly new technology and there are no widely accepted standards in the industry.
 Many problems are therefore vendor- and application-specific.
 However, before you start suspecting that it’s a problem specific to your particular camera, you should check a few things:

 If your CCTV camera is working fine but the DVR is not recording anything, common culprits include misconfiguration, lack of storage space, and failing DVR components.
 Don’t despair: modern DVR boxes are pretty friendly and easy to troubleshoot.